 Always check the current Flight Mode before you start changing values.
 It is easy to mistakenly be in a different Flight Mode than you think.
-Especially, if you inadvertently bump the Flap Stick.
+Especially, if you inadvertently bump the Flap Stick below 92% switching to Landing Mode.

 As stated earlier, it is recommended that you program in the same sequence below.